rapidfish/personnummer/README.md

 # Personnummer API (2.0 Beta)

-## Java API that handles everything Swedish Personnummer / Samordningsnummer ( ...and soon Organisationsnummer )
+## Java API to handle everything Swedish Personnummer

-The goal for this project is to provide an accurate and comprehensive Java API to handle swedish Personnummer-, Samordningsnummer- and hopfully also coverage for swedish Organisationsnummer.
-Before I started this project I did search for other solutions to handle this matter, but did not find anything to my own satisfaction as a programmer.
+The goal for this project is to provide an accurate and comprehensive Java API to handle Swedish Personnummer-, Samordningsnummer- and hopfully also to cover Swedish Organisationsnummer (Implemented but still some work in progress).

-So I felt there was a small 'void' to fill here!
+Background
+Before starting a project like this project I did some research to see if others already had a solution in place.
+But to my surprise I did not find anything that satisfied me as a programmer.
+And since this is still being the case 2024, i keep on trying, adding unittests and refaktoring the code until it reaches "perfection".

 ### Complie it and use the dependecy within your own Java project
 Just build it with Maven and use it as a dependecy in your own project(s)